SaideepakAvula/Ecommerce-website/README.md

 ⚙️ Technologies Utilized

-MongoDB Native Driver.
+MongoDB Native Driver:
 Efficient database management with MongoDB ensures fast and reliable data handling, improving overall platform performance.

-Razorpay Payment Gateway
+Razorpay Payment Gateway:
 Secure, user-friendly payments through Razorpay, allowing customers to complete transactions with confidence.

-Twilio
+Twilio:
 Integrated for OTP verification, Twilio provides secure and trusted account authentication.

-GitHub Actions
+GitHub Actions:
 Our CI/CD pipeline is powered by GitHub Actions, which automates testing and deployment for seamless updates to the platform.

-Node.js
+Node.js:
 The backbone of our application, providing a high-performance, scalable environment to handle user and transaction volume.

-Express.js
+Express.js:
 The fast and lightweight framework that manages routing and middleware, simplifying development and enhancing performance.